aryazady/projects-assignments/README.md

-# Projects
+# Projects and Coding Experience

-My assignments and projects are here
+Here, you can find all my academic projects and coding experience.